Codeinwp/wp-menu-icons/readme.md

 /**
  * Remove one or more icon types
  *
- * Uncomment one more line to remove icon types
+ * Uncomment one or more line to remove icon types
  *
  * @param  array $types Registered icon types
  * @return array